hpe-dev-incubator/hpe-dev-portal/content/blog/explore-the-hpe-greenlake-for-compute-ops-management-rest-api-using-curl-and-postman.md

 * Using PowerShell
 * Using Ansible, Terraform, etc.

-The [HPE GreenLake for Compute Ops Management API Reference site](https://developer.greenlake.hpe.com/docs/greenlake/services/compute-ops/public/openapi/compute-ops-latest/overview/) leverages an OpenAPI conformant documentation that provides a complete explanation of the operations supported by the Unique Resource Identifiers [(URIs)](<>)as well as sample requests and responses.
+The [HPE GreenLake for Compute Ops Management API Reference site](https://developer.greenlake.hpe.com/docs/greenlake/services/compute-ops/public/openapi/compute-ops-latest/overview/) leverages OpenAPI conformant documentation that provides a complete explanation of the operations supported by the Unique Resource Identifiers [(URIs)](<>)as well as sample requests and responses.

 If you are wondering which to use, cURL is probably a good choice if you like command line interfaces, Postman if you prefer graphical user interfaces, and PowerShell or Python if you are really into programming.